 - 2.0 percent on June 13, 2018.

 The Fed finished tapering off its quantitative easing program in 2013.
 That was a massive expansion of the Fed's open market operations tool.
-The Fed still has $4 trillion of debt on its books from QE.
-In October 2017, it began allowing the debt to decline.
+The Fed still had $4 trillion of debt in 2017 on its books from QE.
+In October 2017, it began allowing its holdings to gradually decline.

 The Fed's higher rates affect your savings, your purchases and your loans.
-Here are five things you can do right now to protect your finances.
+Learn about five things you can do right now to protect your finances.

 The FOMC targets a specific level for the fed funds rate.
-This rate directly influences other short-term interest rates such as deposits, bank loans, credit card interest rates and adjustable-rate mortgages.
+This rate directly influences other short-term interest rates such as deposits, bank loans, credit card interest rates, and adjustable-rate mortgages.
 By lowering the fed funds rate so dramatically during the 2008 financial crisis, the Fed kept funds available for banks.
-It signaled to financial markets that it would act decisively to keep them functioning.
+It signaled to financial markets that the Fed would act decisively to keep banks functioning.

 The Fed lowered the rate by a half point, to 0.25 percent, on December 16, 2008.
 That was the 10th rate cut in a little over a year.
-Previous cuts include:
+Previous cuts included: